matloff/TidyverseSkeptic/README.md

 "No one has ever heard of Matt Doyle."
 Actually, many in the audience had indeed heard of Matt Dowle, but in that speaker's world -- the RStudio-educated world" -- his statement about lack of name recognition for Matt was sadly accurate.

-Such is the huge and rapidly growing impact of RStudio on R.  The reader may say, "If you don't like the Tidyverse, you don't have to use it."
+Such is the impact of RStudio on the field.
-Sadly, that is not the reality here, given RStudio's dominance.

-Hadley's [talk](https://t.co/7Ey27asCH4) in the 2016 useR! conference amounted to a manifesto, calling for R to modernize along Tidy lines.
+Hadley's [talk](https://t.co/7Ey27asCH4) in the 2016 useR! conference amounted to a manifesto, calling for R to "modernize" along Tidy lines.
 He conceded that this would involve "short-term pain," yet believed it to be very much worthwhile.
 Again, given RStudio's dominance, this revolution in R was sure to follow, which it has.